 This event is scheduled on the second and fourth Tuesday of each month at 9:30 a.m.
 There is no cost to play.
 Prizes are provided by local sponsors and include things such as candy, gift certificates, word search puzzles and household items such as tea towels, candles, paper towels and toilet tissue.

 Seniors birthdays are celebrated monthly.
 The Newsletter informs seniors when these celebrations will take place.
 A local sponsor provides a birthday cake and everyone who attends has their picture in the newsletter to help spread the word about their special day.

-Free Health Checks that include blood pressures are offered on the 1st and 3rd Fridays before the Fun, Food and Fellowship Luncheon.
-Checks are also offered on the 2nd, 4th and 5th Wednesdays after the exercise class.
+Free Health Checks that include blood pressures are offered on Friday mornings before the Fun, Food and Fellowship Luncheon.

-Classes teaching computer skills are offered seasonally according to the schedule.
+Classes teaching computer skills are offered seasonally according to instructor availability and their schedule.

-Field trips are taken periodically and are advertised in the monthly newsletter and require advance sign up.
+Field trips are taken periodically by members willing to organize and are advertised in the monthly newsletter and require advance sign up.
 Past field trips have included the Cherokee Cultural Center in Tahlequah, the Oklahoma Aquarium in Jenks and the Tall Grass Prairie in Ponca City.
-Participants are asked to pay for their own lunch, admission to the attractions (if applicable) plus gas money for the van.
+Participants are asked to pay for their own lunch, admission to the attractions (if applicable) plus gas money for transportation.

-Seniors come to play Canasta, Rumikub, Phase 10, Dominoes and other games as well as work challenging puzzles, play sports on the Wii or whatever else is of interest.
+Seniors come to play Canasta, Rumikub, Phase 10, Dominoes, Bridge, MahJong and other games as well as work challenging puzzles, play sports on the Wii or whatever else is of interest.